 This is what happens when you come home from college for the summer.
 The freedom gets to you.
-Oh, you want to make Oreos right now?
+You want to make Oreos right now?
 You can!

 [Cut to a later scene of me rolling out the last of the dough, as well as my patience.]

-These are pretty close representations in terms of taste and texture.
-The cookie recipe is pretty simple, and the cream is actually a sugar paste.
+These cookies pretty close representations in terms of taste and texture.
+The cookie recipe is fairly simple, and the cream is actually a sugar paste.

-When you make your own Oreos you have the freedom to take on the cream myth.
-Nabisco, are you really going to argue that “double stuffed” are in fact, double stuffed?
+Nabisco, are you really going to argue that ‘double stuffed’ are in fact, double stuffed?
+When you make your own oreos you have the right to take on that myth.
 I’ve come to the conclusion that this is a mind game because those “double stuffed” cookies look single stuffed to me.